How Does it Work: Stablecoin Economics

 MAI is a stablecoin backed by locked collateral tokens.
 MAI borrowing is decentralized and non-custodial, meaning that only users have control over their funds.

-MAI can only be made through locking collateral to back its value - either through approved collateral in vaults or through Anchor.
+MAI can only be made through locking collateral to back its value.
 Collateral can be static tokens like LINK, CRV, and others.
-It can also be exotic assets like Beefy and Yearn strategies.
+It can also be alternative assets like Beefy and Yearn strategies.
 Interest-bearing collateral like Beefy, Yearn, and Aave receipt tokens allow users to accumulate yield from their collateral while it's deposited in MAI vaults.

 The peg is maintained via the following mechanisms: